habibfr/habibfr/README.md

 ### I'm a Human, Student, and Developer!!
-- 🌱 I’m currently learning everything 🤣,
+- 🌱 I’m currently learning mobile ,
 - 👯 I’m looking to collaborate with other programmers 💻,
 - 🥅 2023 Goals: Consistent & Focus 😄,
 - ⚡ Hobi: Playing video game and watching anime 🔥.